radiantearth/community-sprints/11052019-arlignton-va/prep-work/readme.md

 ## Reprojection / additional projection information

 * OAFeat CRS extension - is it sufficient?
 Does it need more?
-* STAC proposal on EPSG stuff from Phil Varner
+* STAC proposal on EPSG stuff from Phil Varner.
+See PR [https://github.com/radiantearth/stac-spec/pull/485]

 ## STAC Implementation - create or improve a compliant Catalog